 In support of BCTC's mission of providing quality education and learning, the Associate Degree Nursing Program prepares program graduates to write the National Council Licensure Examination to become registered nurses.
-The program curriculum combines general education and nursing education and is accredited by the National League for Nursing Accrediting Commission and is approved by the Kentucky Board of Nursing.
+The program curriculum combines general education and nursing education and is accredited by the Accreditation Commission for Education in Nursing and is approved by the Kentucky Board of Nursing.
 The program faculty support lifelong learning and workforce development through faculty efforts in continuing education and community service.

 Bluegrass ADN program has two campuses that prepare students to become registered nurses.
 The Cooper campus offers classes during the day, and our Lawrenceburg campus offers classes in the evening and weekend.

 Graduates of the Associate Degree Nursing program are eligible to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).

 You may be admitted to the program before completing the pre-requisite classes, but the courses must be successfully completed before enrolling in the Nursing 101 course.

 Students applying for admission to the Associate Degree Nursing program are admitted through a selective admissions process.

 The application process is competitive and based upon NLN PAX-RN Examination and GPA.
 Contact the Assessment Center at (859) 246-6669 for information and to schedule these exams.

 Admission is open to all qualified students regardless of economic or social status, and without discrimination on the basis of race, color, sex, marital status, beliefs, age, national origin, or handicap.

 The following must be completed before entering the first nursing course, but these courses are not required to be completed before applying: